Dress Shirt Color Psychology for Professional Men

 The Psychology of Color

-So far, cool types seem to have all the advantages where corporate and formal settings are concerned.
-But this is the turning point.
+So far, cool types seem to hold the advantage in corporate and formal settings.
+But this is where the balance shifts.

 White